-Since our last update, we have secured licences for most of the HoNOS tools.
+Since our last update, we have secured a licence for the Brief Parental Self-efficacy Scale (BPSES).

-Care providers and their IT suppliers can access sub-licences by following a simple 2-step process:
+Care providers and their IT suppliers can apply to us for sub-licences by following a simple 2-step process:

-Before you can apply for specific sub-licenses you must first register with the NHS Digital Licensing service:
+Before you can apply for specific sub-licenses you must first register with the NHS Digital Copyright Licensing Service.

-or email it to email@example.com with the subject 'New Registration Request' and the name of your organisation - the person signing the agreement must be the person emailing it
+email the completed form to firstname.lastname@example.org with the subject 'New Registration Request' and the name of your organisation

 After you send the form:

 an authorised signatory from NHS Digital will sign and date the agreement to make it binding

 after we've signed the agreement we'll email you a scanned copy for your records within 10 working days